MerVillavicencio190/MerVillavicencio190/README.md

 ## Hi there 👋

+I'm **Fer Villavicencio** an Applied Mathematician from México.
+I enjoy coding in Python.
+I love learning new algorithms, data structures and test my knowledge in CodeForces.

+My favorite repository is the [Rock-Paper-Scissors project](https://github.com/MerVillavicencio190/Rock-Paper-Scissors-project) from a Data Science Diploma.

+One of my favorite tools is procreate and notion.

+### I'm interested in:
+- Math modeling.
+- Data sicence.
+- Competitive programming.

 <!--
 **MerVillavicencio190/MerVillavicencio190** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.